prymitive/karma/README.md

 Alerts are displayed grouped preserving [group_by](https://prometheus.io/docs/alerting/configuration/#route) configuration option in Alertmanager.
+Note that a unique alert group will be created for each receiver it uses in alertmanager as they can have different `group_by` settings.
 If a group contains multiple alerts only the first few alerts will be presented.
 Alerts are expanded or hidden using - / + buttons.
 The default number of alerts can be configured in the UI settings module.